 Plan ahead to maintain a small stock of any items you consider to be essential and research to determine when and where these items will be on sale at a good price so you can budget accordingly and allow yourself to purchase a bit more than you normally would.

-Embrace Minimalism to Lower Expenses
+3. Embrace Minimalism To Lower Expenses

-Embracing minimalism in your day-to-day life could look like borrowing things you may only need once or twice instead of purchasing them and ultimately having to store them year-round…
+Embracing minimalism in your day-to-day life could look like borrowing things you may only need once or twice instead of purchasing them and ultimately having to store them year-round.

 Even moving things around in your house and shopping from other rooms in your home to create a more minimalist aesthetic instead of swinging by Target each time you want a new tchotchke for your shelf is a great way to embrace small minimalistic habits.

-» READ MORE: 5 Best Financial Tools To Manage Your Money Better
+ALSO READ: 5 Best Financial Tools To Manage Your Money Better

-Negotiate Your Bills
+4. Negotiate Your Bills

-Now is a perfect time to contact your service providers and try to negotiate rates on things like utilities, insurance premiums, and especially any outstanding medical bills that you may have.
+Now is a perfect time to contact your service providers and try to negotiate rates on things like utilities, insurance premiums, and especially any outstanding medical bills you may have.

-It may feel funny to ask for a discount and yes, it can be annoying to deal with terrible hold music and being transferred around from person to person, but more often than not, you will be surprised at how much money you can save with just one phone call.
+It may feel funny to ask for a discount, and yes, it can be annoying to deal with terrible hold music and being transferred around from person to person, but more often than not, you will be surprised at how much money you can save with just one phone call.

-- Don’t be afraid to call multiple times.
-It’s inevitable that you’ll be told “no” here and there.
+- Don’t be afraid to call multiple times: It’s inevitable that you’ll be told “no” here and there.
 It’s possible to receive different information or responses from multiple different people within the same company.
-If you get a “no”, simply call back again.
-It’s likely you’ll get a different employee on the line – and will probably have to go through the entire request again – but you never know when you’ll catch the right person at the right time and be able to save yourself a ton of money!
+If you get a “no,” simply call back again.
+It’s likely you’ll get a different employee on the line – and will probably have to go through the entire request again – but you never know when you’ll catch the right person at the right time and be able to save yourself a ton of money.

-Review Your Budget and Spending
+5. Review Your Budget and Spending

-It’s a great idea to get into the habit of doing this every six-ish months regardless of your financial and economic situation but if you’re not doing so, I encourage you to carve out some time this week to sit down with your spouse or partner and review your budget and spending.
+It’s a great idea to get into the habit of doing this every six-ish months regardless of your financial and economic situation, but if you’re not doing so, I encourage you to carve out some time this week to sit down with your spouse or partner and review your budget and spending.